France Hosts Sudan Conference A Year Into forgotten War - UrduPoint

 An estimated 1.8 million people have fled Sudan -- many to neighbouring Chad, now also suffering a humanitarian crisis -- and 6.7 million have been internally displaced.

-Only five percent of the 3.8-billion-euro ($4.1 billion) target in the UN's latest humanitarian appeal has been funded so far this year, according to the French foreign ministry.

-"We don't have the ambition to cover the whole sum, but we have hope that the international community wakes up," said one ministry official.

-The ministerial meeting, behind closed doors, notably brings together representatives from Sudan's neighbours, as well as from Gulf nations and western powers, including the United States and Britain, along with regional organisations and the UN.
+The ministerial meeting, behind closed doors, notably brings together representatives from Sudan's neighbours, as well as from Gulf nations and Western powers, including the United States and Britain, along with regional organisations and the United Nations.

+German Foreign Minister Annalena Baerbock lamented that mediation efforts so far had failed to stem the conflict.

-Meanwhile, actors from Sudan's civil society, including activists, unionists and journalists, will get together to discuss "a possible peace process, and what happens after the war", an official said.
+Meanwhile, actors from Sudan's civil society, including activists, unionists and journalists, were getting together to discuss "a possible peace process, and what happens after the war", an official said.

 Laetitia Bader, at NGO Human Rights Watch, said she hoped that the conference would deliver "a very tough message" to the belligerents, including threats of sanctions.